 “A consistent mindfulness practice has been shown to improve the ability to cope with stress and dampen the physiological elevations associated with crisis fatigue,” Ryland said.
 “If you have never practiced mindfulness before, it can be helpful to read a book, such as ‘Mindfulness for Beginners,’ by Jon Kabat-Zinn.
 Even a very brief daily practice can be very helpful.”

-5. Schedule self-care as a preventative measure
+5. Schedule self-care as a preventive measure

 “The essence of self-care is to understand your own needs and give (care) to yourself before you are depleted,” said Finkel.
 “Think about what helps you feel good, what helps you recharge when your battery is running low.
 Schedule that time in for yourself, even if it's five minutes a day to watch something that makes you laugh or have a moment to yourself.”